What is the upcycling ?

 Share

 Do you know the saying “nothing is lost, everything is transformed”?
-That’s at least what the upcycling method shows us.
-Also translated as “surcycling” or “upcyclage”, upcycling means “recycling upwards.”
-In short, this method consists of recycling the old by transforming it into something newer, with the aim of preserving the raw material used.
-This practice has become very fashionable in recent years: it is now seen as a true trend in the world of the circular and ethical economy.
+In any case, that is what the upcycling method shows us.
+Also translated as “surcycling” or “upcyclage,” upcycling means “recycling upwards.”
+In short, this method involves recycling old items by turning them into something newer, with the goal of preserving the raw material used.
+This practice has been very much in vogue in recent years: it is now seen as a real trend in the world of the circular and ethical economy.

 The principle of upcycling: for whom, and why?

-The principle of upcycling is to retain materials that are unused or no longer needed so they can be used to create other, higher-quality objects or products.
-As its translation indicates, the material is “upgraded,” and thus elevated in quality.
+The principle of upcycling is about preserving materials that have not been used or are no longer needed so they can be turned into other higher-quality objects or products.
+As the translation suggests, the material is “upgraded,” and therefore moved upmarket.
 Upcycling can be used with several materials:

 · Wood